hfinkel/lfort/docs/InternalsManual.rst

 diagnostics indicating the program is never acceptable under any circumstances.
 When an error is emitted, the AST for the input code may not be fully built.
-The ``EXTENSION`` and ``EXTWARN`` severities are used for extensions to the language that Clang accepts.
-This means that Clang fully understands and can represent them in the AST, but we produce diagnostics to tell the user their code is non-portable.
+The ``EXTENSION`` and ``EXTWARN`` severities are used for extensions to the language that LFort accepts.
+This means that LFort fully understands and can represent them in the AST, but we produce diagnostics to tell the user their code is non-portable.
 The difference is that the former are ignored by default, and the later warn by default.
 The ``WARNING`` severity is used for